eladavron/litra-glow-commander/README.md

 ## Features
  - Turn your Litra Glow lights on/off
  - Configure multiple lights per action (lights flash when selected)
- - Adjust brightness and color temperature by custom increments
+ - Adjust brightness and color temperature either by custom increments or to static values

 See more in the [changelog](CHANGELOG.md).